flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/README.md

 * [HTTPS/SSL/STUNNEL How-To for securing Blue Iris external (WAN) connections](https://github.com/flyjmz/jmzSmartThings/blob/master/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL%20How-To.md)
 * (upcoming) VPN How-To for securing Home Network & Blue Iris external (WAN) connections

-**Blue Iris Users, this is what we’ve wanted!
-BI Fusion now includes:**
-* Simplified setup – Only enter your password, IP, etc. ONCE!
-OAuth tokens only change when you want them too, and they can be found in multiple places to enable copy & paste!
-* All the smartapp functions in one smartapp: SmartThings events trigger Blue Iris recording, SmartThings modes control Blue Iris profiles, PTZ to presets (and back) based on SmartThings events.
-* Blue Iris Server Device – You can manually control Blue Iris mode’s and traffic light from SmartThings, monitor online/offline status, get alerts.
-* Local LAN connection status updates and error notifications – no more need to use port forwarding, etc.  But still works with external connections as before.
-* Blue Iris Camera Devices – Act like switches so other automations can manually trigger recording, and like motion sensors so other automations (like SHM or [Super Notifier](https://community.smartthings.com/t/release-super-notifier-all-your-alerts-in-one-place/59707)) can react and alert you to motion sensed by your BI cameras.
-Plus you can manually trigger recording from the device’s page in the app.
-* Works with webCoRE so you can create your own automations

 **Blue Iris Server Device Type:**

 ![Blue Iris Server Device Type](https://raw.githubusercontent.com/flyjmz/jmzSmartThings/master/resources/BIServerDevice.png)